jasonraimondi/jasonraimondi.com/content/posts/029_authenticating-nextjs-part-2.md

 ## Source Code

 Everything we are working on can be found on GitHub at https://github.com/jasonraimondi/nextjs-jwt-example.
-For part 2, take a look in the [web](https://github.com/jasonraimondi/nextjs-jwt-example/tree/master/web) directory.
+For this part, take a look in the [web](https://github.com/jasonraimondi/nextjs-jwt-example/tree/master/web) directory.

 ## The Next.js app